 INTERVIEWER: Yeah, yeah.

 MAW: So right next door to that, is a little store—the building’s still there, but it used to be Mrs. Mac’s grocery store, and she had penny candy.
-So, if Miss Sheeley didn’t have what you wanted, you stopped at Mrs. Mac’s and spent the rest of your money there.
+So, if Miss Sheeley didn’t have what you wanted, on your way home you stopped at Mrs. Mac’s and spent the rest of your money there.
 So— (laughs) Oh my god.

 But, this was before the causeway was built.
 There were just railroad tracks that we had to cross.
 You just crossed the railroad tracks to go to school.
 And walk right up to Franklin School.
 Now, when my kids were starting to go to Franklin School, we had to get a bus because they had to cross—I mean, that was considered a highway, John Nolen Drive.
 And so they had a school bus that actually came down to that area and picked the kids up and brought them back across until they were like in middle school.
-By the time they were in middle school they were old enough to cross the highway.
-But I saw a lot of things change just by being there a long time.
+By the time they were in middle school they were old enough to cross the highway, ya know.
+But I saw a lot of things change ya know, a lot of things change, just by being there a long time.

 INTERVIEWER: I think you kind of spoke to this already too, but one of our questions—and this will be the last one that I ask you, but I’m happy to keep talking, too—is share a story about a neighborhood or community tradition, and if they are still observed by the community or your family.